-Unfortunately 70% of pets over the age of 2 years old have one or more symptoms of dental disease.
-Unfortunately it can be very difficult to detect in a conscious pet.
-Things to look for include bad breath, discoloured, crooked, broken, loose or missing teeth.
+Studies have shown that 70% of pets over the age of 2 years old have one or more symptoms of dental disease.
+Unfortunately, it can be very difficult to detect in a conscious pet.
+Some signs of dental disease include bad breath, discoloured teeth (yellow or brown), crooked teeth, loose teeth, broken teeth, missing teeth, and red or bleeding gums.
 You may notice a change in food preference, a behaviour change associated with pain such as social withdrawal or lethargy or a lump or sore on the face or jaw.

 Untreated dental disease can lead to other serious consequences.
 Dental plaque is composed of a bacterial film on the teeth.
 It hardens to form tartar and calculus.
 The gums become inflamed in response to this (called gingivitis).
 Untreated gingivitis causes gum loss (gingival recession) and eventual weakening of the periodontal ligament, which leads to tooth mobility and loss.
 Infection can spread into the jaw, causing a tooth root abscess or throughout the body and affect other organs including the heart.
 Dental disease is also very painful, as some of you probably have experienced.

-Treatment begins with a general check-up with your vet or vet-nurse.
+Treatment begins with a general check-up with your vet or vet nurse.
 Further examination under general anaesthesia may be advised if there are any problems seen or your pet is frightened of having their mouth examined.
 A dental scale and polish may be advised, during which all teeth and gums are examined thoroughly, including a dental probe below the gum line.
-At this time it can be determined if any teeth need to be extracted.
+At this time all the teeth are cleaned, and it can be determined if any teeth need to be extracted.

-Some pets that have lost teeth or have poor teeth alignment for example may require regular dental scaling and polishing to prevent further tooth loss.
+Some pets that have lost teeth or have poor tooth alignment for example may require recurrent dental scaling and polishing to prevent further tooth loss.
 Regular check ups are very important.

 Call our friendly team on (02) 4647 6199 for an appointment.